intershop/intershop-pwa/docs/guides/nginx-startup.md

 - **application**: The ICM application
 - **identityProvider**: The active identity provider for this site
 - **features**: Comma-separated list of activated features
-- **lang**: The default language as defined in the Angular CLI environment
+- **lang**: Override the default language defined in the ICM (also overrides browser language detection).
 - **theme**: The theme used for the channel (format: `<theme-name>(|<icon-color>)?`)

 Dynamically directing the PWA to different ICM installations can by done by using: